Befaco/MIDIThing2/README.md

 1. Get latest firmware file from releses section
 (To find out what firmware version is currently installed on your module, take a look at the splash screen that appears when you turn on the module)
-3. Install Teensy uploader app found [here](https://www.pjrc.com/teensy/loader.html) Or this [other tool](https://koromix.dev/tytools), just in case you want to dig in more Teensy funtionalities.
+3. Install Teensy uploader app found [here](https://www.pjrc.com/teensy/loader.html) Or this [other tool](https://koromix.dev/tytools), just in case you want to dig in more Teensy functionalities.
 4. Connect Midi Thing V2 to your computer using USB device port.
 5. Run Teensy uploader and load hex file.
 If prompted by the app, press button at Teensy board in the back of the module to begin transfer.